Weelie92/git-course/README.md

 rewrite your git history.
 But for most purposes, it is just simple cherry picking.

 #### Rebasing
-> WARNING: Rebsing rewrited history.
+> WARNING: Rebasing rewrited history.
 When starting out, use a tmp branch to save your work.
 Accidentically deleting your branch or wrongly rewriting history is not easily reversable. `git checkout -b tmp`, `git checkout your-branch`.

 ##### Plain rebasing